psibi/Senti/README.md

 Usage:
 ------

-An example of how to get various status update from the public timeline.
+An example of how to get print the sentiment strength based on input text.

     	from senti_analysis import *